 • blocking its action on postsynaptic receptors (antagonists)

-• changing the receptor’s sensitivity (allosteric modulators)
+• changing receptor sensitivity (allosteric modulators)

 • increasing the amount of neurotransmitter present in the synapse, either by increasing the release of it into the synaptic cleft, blocking its transportation out of the cleft, or preventing the action of enzymes which break it down.

-The brain’s arousal is maintained by parallel neurotransmitter systems whose cell bodies are located in brainstem or midbrain centres, with projections to the thalamus and forebrain.
-These activating neurotransmitters are noradrenaline, serotonin, acetylcholine, dopamine, histamine, and the orexin system with cell bodies in the hypothalamus which promote wakefulness through regulating arousal pathways (and inhibiting sedating ones).
+Arousal is maintained by parallel neurotransmitter systems whose cell bodies are located in brainstem or midbrain centres, with projections to the thalamus and forebrain.
+These activating neurotransmitters are noradrenaline, serotonin, acetylcholine, dopamine, histamine, and the orexin system with cell bodies in the hypothalamus, which together promote wakefulness through regulating arousal pathways (and inhibiting sedating ones).
 For all these arousing neurotransmitters, waking can be promoted by increasing their function, and sleep or sedation by decreasing their function in the brain.

 The promotion of sleep is regulated by a number of other neurotransmitters; primary amongst these is gamma-aminobutyric acid (GABA), the main inhibitory neurotransmitter in the brain.
 The majority of brain cells are inhibited by GABA so increasing its function reduces arousal and produces sleep, and eventually anaesthesia.
 There are many subsets of GABA neurones distributed throughout the brain but a particular cluster in the hypothalamus (ventrolateral preoptic nucleus) can be considered to be the sleep ‘switch’ (Saper et al., 2005).
-These neurones switch off brain arousal systems at the level of the cell bodies and therefore promote sleep.
+These neurones ‘switch off’ brain arousal systems at the level of the cell bodies and therefore promote sleep.
 GABA receptors in the cortex can also promote sedation and sleep by inhibiting the target neurones of the arousal system.
-Benzodiazepines, so-called ‘Z’ drugs and barbiturates all enhance the effects of GABA’s actions at the GABAA receptor (positive allosteric modulators (GABA PAMs).
+Benzodiazepines, so-called ‘Z drugs’ and barbiturates all enhance the effects of GABA at the GABAA receptor (positive allosteric modulators (GABA PAMs).
 There are a number of subtypes of this receptor which are relevant for sleep not only because of their different location in the brain but also because of the fact that some drugs for insomnia are selective for a particular subtype.
 The alpha-1 subtype is highly expressed in the cortex and probably mediates the sedative and hypnotic effects of many drugs that act at the benzodiazepine site; zolpidem targets this subtype preferentially (Sanna et al, 2002).
 The alpha-3 subtype predominates in the reticular nucleus of the thalamus which plays an important role in regulating sleep.
 This subtype is particularly targeted by eszopiclone (Jia et al, 2009).
-Traditional benzodiazepine drugs for insomnia act on all 4 subtypes.
+Traditional benzodiazepine drugs for insomnia act on all four subtypes.

 The other main sleep-promoting neurotransmitter is adenosine.
-Brain levels of this rise during the day and are thought to lead to sleepiness, which increases the longer the time since the last sleep.
+Brain levels rise during the day and are thought to lead to sleepiness, which increases the longer the time since the last sleep.
 The arousing and sleep-impairing effects of caffeine (Landolt et al, 2004) are thought to be due to blockade of adenosine-A2 receptors, so attenuating this natural process (Porkka-Heiskanen et al, 2002).